Daniels2023/studyCase/README.md

 # Study Case.
-Creating index, categories and BI analyses.
+Creating index, categories and BI analysis.

-**This study case has come to me as a question of what would be my approach for creating indexes, categories and BI analyses during a database implementation.**
+**This study case has come to me as a question of what would be my approach for creating indexes, categories and BI analysis during a database implementation.**

 ## Step 1